petudeveloper/Capstone-project-Conference-page/README.md

 # HTML-CSS-capstone-project: Conference-page

-In this project, the objective is to build the main, about, and tickets pages based on an online website for a conference.
-I should follow the guidelines of a given design: color swatch, typographies, and layout.

-The chosen subject is a spiritual journey to Mount Kailash in Nepal with the famous and international Yogi Sadhguru Jaggi Vasudev.
+This project is a website with main, about, and tickets pages for a spiritual journey to Mount Kailash in Nepal with the famous and international Yogi Sadhguru Jaggi Vasudev.

 ![screenshot](images/project-screenshot.png)